 In 2013, propelled by the findings from our Generosity Study which showed that only 62 percent of our region’s households gave charitably—lagging the national average by five points—we launched Big Day of Giving to empower area donors and nonprofits to address the rapid changes in philanthropy.
 Today, Big Day of Giving continues to help area nonprofits build their capacities in marketing, board engagement, and donor development.

 One such effort is The Lab Capacity Building Program, which provides a hub for established and emerging nonprofit leaders from local nonprofits to innovate and problem-solve.
 The program’s curriculum is a rigorous undertaking for cohort participants.
-Each cohort is made up of Executive Directors and emerging leaders from organizations serving the Sacramento region who attend full-day, in-person sessions every month to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.
+Each cohort is made up of Executive Directors and emerging leaders from organizations serving the Sacramento region who attend sessions every month to identify and address a specific challenge that has stymied their organization’s ability to increase its community impact.

-The Lab is funded by the Foundation, a County of Sacramento Transient Occupancy Tax grant, and the Foundation’s RCA Community Fund, and the Blue Shield Foundation.
-It is coordinated through a partnership between the Foundation and Third Plateau Social Impact Strategies.
+The Lab is coordinated through a partnership between the Foundation and Third Plateau Social Impact Strategies.

 To get involved in these efforts, we invite you to learn more about participating in Big Day of Giving and, if you are interested in being informed when we open additional funding opportunities related to capacity building, please register to be alerted to those opportunities using our Grants Registry.
 You may also review some of our previously awarded grants related to nonprofit capacity building.